Udemy Alternatives

 Springboard offers a combination of fully flexible online courses in fast-growing fields like Tech Sales, AI and Software Engineering with real human support from a mentor, career coach and student advisor

 There are some free short courses available (without one-to-one mentoring and career support).
-Paid courses are purchased individually with prices ranging from $99-$8,000.
+Paid courses are purchased individually with prices ranging from $99 to $8,000.
 You can either pay upfront, make monthly payments, or defer payment until after you find a job (although you will pay interest).
 These are premium courses with tailored career support, and the pricing reflects this.

 Springboard pros